Mohcine-Ghalmi/Inception/README.md

 `RUN curl -O ...`: Downloads the WP-CLI (WordPress Command Line Interface) tool and makes it executable.
 WP-CLI is used for managing WordPress installations from the command line.</br>

 `COPY ./conf/www.conf /etc/php/7.3/fpm/pool.d/`: Copies a custom PHP-FPM (FastCGI Process Manager) configuration file (www.conf) to the appropriate directory in the container.
 This file likely contains settings related to PHP-FPM pool configurations.</br>

-`RUN mkdir /run/php`: Creates a directory for PHP-FPM to store its socket files.</br>

 `COPY ./tools/create_wordpress.sh /usr/local/bin/`: Copies a shell script (create_wordpress.sh) to /usr/local/bin/ inside the container.
 This script is used for initializing a WordPress installation.</br>